BitScope Micro Review

 Then I started looking at USB oscilloscopes.
 These connect to a computer via USB so that the computer can act as the user interface, keeping the cost of the oscilloscope down considerably.
 After extensive research I found the BitScope Micro which was just launched earlier this year.
 This is a stripped down version of their product targeted at the amateurs and hobbyists like myself.

 The free software supports Linux, Mac and Windows and can even run on the Raspberry Pi!
-I ordered mine direct from BitScope (based in Australia) and the cost including shipping was around $160.
+I ordered mine direct from BitScope (based in Australia) but it is now available to order directly from Amazon.
 In terms of features, the thing I really liked about this scope is that it is a dual channel oscilloscope and also has a 6 channel logic analyzer, making it possible to look at up to 8 signals at the same time.
 The capture rate is 20MHz which is more than enough for the projects I am interested in (mostly audio frequencies so 44 KHz or lower).

 Here is a screenshot of the dual channel oscilloscope mode.
 Here I am using cursors on the screen to measure the amplitude of a signal.
 I have been able to accurately measure signal frequencies as well.